lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

 * Explaining why something was designed as it was in documentation.
 * Pointing to similar or conflicting RFCs to new proposals.

-### Private RFCs

-How and where private RFCs are stored is out of scope for this RFC, except to say that any redacted form of a private RFC that can be included must be.
-At the very least, private RFCs are still assigned the next RFC number when accepted.

 ## Drawbacks

 * Some RFCs have private reasoning which cannot be submitted to a public repo.